Assistive products, such as kitchen appliances, can make it easier to cook, prepare food, and clean up after.

 Choosing the right kitchen appliances can feel overwhelming.
 There are so many options.
 However, it’s important to choose an assistive product that can do everything you want it to do.
 You can make your life easier by finding the right tools for you.

-Food wands: Help to quickly blend or chop food.
+These help to quickly blend or chop food.
 Some food wands come with additional fittings that let you grind and chop, like a mini food processor.
 They can be used one-handed or by someone with a hand tremor.

 There are many products that can make cooking easier if you: